 I am a Black, Samoan, and Queer woman, born at Fort Hood in Killeen, Texas.
 My parents met in the Army (due to some frowned upon fraternization) and raised me in Grayson, Georgia.
-Despite both my folks being from small country towns, I am a city girl at heart with a deep love of sweet tea, college football, shopping, and whiskey.
-On an average day, you can catch me reading in the sun, making jokes on the internet, and replying to emails at near embarrassing speed.
+Despite both my folks being from small country towns, I am a city girl at heart with a deep love of sweet tea, college football, shopping, and antiquing.
+On an average day, you can catch me reading in the sun, making jokes on the internet, and prepping for the nearest holiday.

 Education and Training

 In 2014, received my bachelor's in neuroscience & classical history from Agnes Scott College, a private all-women's liberal arts school.
 I went on to earn my Ph.D. in neuroscience from the Interdisciplinary Program in Neuroscience at Georgetown University in 2020.

 I completed my postdoctoral fellowship in the Faundez lab at Emory University and trained in cellular neuroscience, mentorship, and teaching.
 After three years excelling as a postdoc, I realized professorship/being a PI wasn't for me.
 I worked with a career coach - the incredibly talented Lydia Soleil, Director of Career Development in Emory's Office of Postdoctoral Education, to figure out what the hell I was going to do with my life (to put to bluntly).